 OH WAIT - ONE MORE THING !

-We need you to assign a grade to the Student's Interdisciplinary Studies Seminar Course, i.e. IS 5000 6.0 .
-View the Criteria for Evaluation document for more information about that.
-So we'll give you this form and ask that you get that into the program office pronto.
+We need you to assign a grade to the Student's Interdisciplinary Studies Seminar Course, i.e. IS 5000 6.0.
+View the Criteria for Evaluation document (.pdf) for more information about that.
+So we'll give you IS 5000 Grade and Title Submission Form (.docx) and ask that you get that into the program office pronto.